MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

    :heavy_check_mark:  The name of the container in your Azure Storage (AS) account containing MAG dataset.

 ## Import PySparkMagClass.py as a notebook

+In this section, you import PySparkMagClass.py as a shared notebook in Azure Databricks workspace.
+You will run this utility notebook from another notebook later.

 Complete task in [Import PySparkMagClass Shared Notebook](import-pysparkmagclass.md)